Photos: An Ancient Town Submerged—Hasankeyf Underwater

 Last year, I featured photos of the efforts made to move parts of the ancient Turkish town of Hasankeyf to a new location, as a massive dam project was about to cause the Tigris River to rise and flood the area.
-A year later, and the reservoir behind Ilisu Dam has largely filled up, inundating the historic town and surrounding archaeological sites, despite years of protests by residents and activists.
-Most of Hasankeyf’s residents were relocated to New Hasankeyf, a village of government-built housing on the opposite shore, as their old homes were slowly submerged.
+A year later, the reservoir behind Ilisu Dam has largely filled up, inundating the historic town and surrounding archaeological sites, despite years of protests by residents and activists.
+Most of Hasankeyf’s residents were relocated to New Hasankeyf, a village made up of government-built housing on the opposite shore, as their old homes were slowly submerged.
 Now, to encourage tourism, authorities are allowing swimming in the reservoir, and boat tours are being offered.
-Collected here, images from the past year, as Hasankeyf was slowly engulfed by the rising Tigris River.
+Collected here are images from the past year, as Hasankeyf was slowly engulfed by the rising Tigris River.

 An Ancient Town Submerged: Hasankeyf Underwater